DannyArends/CTLmapping/doc/joss/2016/paper.md

 identify key players in the genetic / protein network underlying classical phenotypes using QTL and CTL information.

-CTLmapping can be applied in model organism experimental and outbred crosses, such as mouse and the plant *Arabidopsis thaliana* (see example datasets below), as well as in natural populations, such as human.
-For statistical power the more individuals the better, but as a rule of thumb it is about the same as for QTL, i.e., about 100 individuals for a recombinant inbred line CTL, and 1,000 individuals for GWAS-style CTL [@Arends:thesis_chapter].
+CTLmapping can be applied in model organism experimental crosses, such as mouse and the plant *Arabidopsis thaliana* (see example datasets below); as well as outbred-crosses, such as the Mouse diversity outbred cross (Mouse-DO), the Rat heterogeneous stock (Rat HS) and in Arabidopsis MAGIC; and in natural populations, such as human.
+For statistical power, in general: the more individuals the better.
+But, as a rule of thumb it is about the same as for QTL, i.e., about 100 individuals for a recombinant inbred line (RIL), and 1,000 individuals for GWA-style human [@Arends:thesis_chapter].

 The CTLmapping software is provided as a free and open source (FOSS) package for the R Project for Statistical Computing [@R:2005].